kanjamad/100-days-of-code/r1-log.md

 * Animation + Invisibal-Card : Modify the last project by change background to be parallax effect Animation.
 * In this project I will use parallax effect Animation to build nice profile card and have multiple background capabilities.
 Project will be built based on HTML and CSS.
 * Hover the astronaut image for 3s,
-* So when the 1st transition of with color of box shadow end.
+* So when the 1st transition of white color of box shadow end.
 * Then after 0.5s the card will move down.
 * Card will display nicely.
 * Animate multiple background each layer is set to move different distances.